djmalibiran/wp-page-top-text/README.md

 This plugin makes customizing a global site-wide text block simple and easy.
 Great for notifications, announcements, or general text.

 ## How to Install?
-Download the code as zip file and install it on your WordPress site.
-The default welcome text will automatically be added to every page.
+Download the plugin as zip file and install it on your WordPress site.

 ## Change Text
  To change the text, text color, and background color, go to Dashboard > Appearance > Customize > Page Top Text.
 Customize the settings and click save changes.